adlnet/xAPI-Spec/xAPI.md

 </table>

 The properties of the Score Object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
-If both "scaled" and "raw" properties are provided, the exact relationship between their two values is determined by the Activity Provider or their Community of Practice; scaling and normalization are out of scope of this specification.
+The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Activity Providers within different Communities of Practice.
+Scaling and normalization are outside the scope of this specification.

 ###### Requirements